Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • Add sugar and lemon

 Stir in the sugar and lemon juice.
-Cook over medium heat, stirring frequently, until the mixture begins to thicken—about 15–25 minutes.
+Cook over medium heat to a rolling boil, stirring frequently, until the mixture begins to thicken in about 15–25 minutes.
+Watch closely so it doesn't boil over and make a big mess.

 • Check for Set

 You’re looking for a jam consistency, not syrup.
-To test, get out the small plate you put in the freezer beforehand, drop a spoonful of jam on the cold plate, and wait 30 seconds, then push it with your finger If it wrinkles slightly and holds shape, it’s ready.
+The easiest way to test if you reached the gel stage with the back of a large spoon dipped into the jam — if it slides off in a sheet rather than drips in little drops, it's ready.
+You can also test with a small plate put in the freezer beforehand: drop a spoonful of jam on the cold plate, and wait 30 seconds, then push it with your finger If it wrinkles slightly and holds shape, it’s ready.
 If not, cook a few minutes longer.

 • Skim & Finish